Store Hours

 Location

-If the soil is pliable and warm, consider planting your fruit, flower, or vegetable seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your veggie, fruit, or flower seeds directly into your garden.
 This is called the "direct sow" method.
-Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed packet for when and how to sow seeds.
+Consult your seed envelope for when and how to sow seeds.

-The best source of information is the seed envelope your garden-to-be came in.
+The best source of information is the seed package your garden-to-be came in.
 It's key to successfully growing spring flowers, fruits, and vegetables — indoors or outdoors.
 Requirements vary with each seed type.
-Some seeds should only be sown indoors, and your seed package will tell you that, too.
-For more details, check out how to plant flower seeds.
+Certain seeds should only be planted indoors, and your seed packet will tell you that, too.
+You'll be a pro at planting seeds in no time.

 Should I harden off my seedlings before planting them outside?